 'Playwright Lila Raicek offers a punchy and poisonous spin on Ibsen's original play...
 Raicek unflinchingly investigates the imbalance of the power dynamic inherent in that age-old cliché of the older professional man and the younger impressionable woman...
 Grandage’s robustly elegant production guides us confidently through Raicek’s appealingly murky mixture of sex, power and professional status, using the wife to demonstrate how female empowerment and solidarity can curdle when it comes to sexual jealousy.'

-- the iPaper
+- the i

-'In Lila Raicek’s modern take, his wife is the fulcrum.
-This is very much a play about the consequence of infidelity on a marriage, and a wife's pained rage...There are moments of great intensity, and real candescence to the writing...The focus on the women is interesting and intriguing.
-The is a story not of genius men building castles in the air for their princesses but of what destruction they wreak in their homes in so doing.
-Really, it is the drama of The Master Builder's Wife'
+'In Lila Raicek’s modern take, his wife — clever, accomplished, and angry— is the fulcrum.
+This is very much a play about the consequence of infidelity on a marriage, and a wife's pained rage...Female camaraderie, treachery, and generational difference is explored.
+There are moments of great intensity, and real candescence to the writing...The focus on the women is interesting and intriguing.
+This a story not of genius men building castles in the air for their princesses but of what destruction they wreak in their homes in so doing.'

 - the Guardian